ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The system allows the user to mark the missing finger(s) and/or missing iris(es).
 1. If ‘Biometric Exception’ = ‘Yes’, at least one missing biometric must be mandatorily marked.
 1. If ‘Biometric Exception’ = ‘No’, the Biometric Exception capture is skipped and exceptions cannot be marked.
-1. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose.
+1. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose (except PII data).

 ## 5.5 Business Validations [**[↑]**](#table-of-content)
 These are validations that are performed by the registration client application during each process such as launch, onboarding, login, new registration and end of day process.
 For instance, when initiating a new registration, UIN update or lost UIN request, the client validates that: